taro-nakajima/NMschool_2021_handson_HRC_day2/README.md

     * a magnified view near (0,0,1) to see if the energy gap exists or not.

 Please make a ppt presentation in each group.
+The presentation should contain
+1. Chopper frequency.
+2. Orientation of the crystal.
+3. Accessible Q-E ranges for multiple Ei.
+4. Energy resolution and intensity.